renagc/42-Common-Core/README.md

 # 42-Common-Core
-Collection of projects covering the essential curriculum of 42 school
+Welcome to my personal repository!
+A collection of projects covering the essential curriculum of 42 school.
+Here, you'll find a curated selection of projects covering the fundamental curriculum of 42 school.